 Quality score

-Quality score is a metric used in platforms like Google Ads to determine the relevance and quality of your ads, keywords, and landing pages.
-A higher quality score can reduce your CPC and improve ad performance.
+Used in platforms like Google Ads to rate the relevance of your ads, keywords, and landing pages.
+A high score can lower CPC and boost visibility.

 Social Media